Safety Checklists for General Industry

 Corrections have been completed (initials and date):

-Creating and maintaining and OSHA checklist for general industry operations is by no means the final step.
+Creating and maintaining a checklist for General Industry operations is by no means the final step.
 When beginning a safety audit program, several ideas should be kept in mind.
 A team approach to safety is most effective; rotating people on and off the team will keep ideas fresh and enhance perspective.
 Inspect thoroughly and frequently; any area, regardless of size, can pose hazards that can crop up seemingly overnight.
 Once hazards are identified, have a system in place for correction.

 Find even more information you can use to help make informed decisions about the regulatory issues you face in your workplace every day.
 View all Quick Tips Technical Resources at www.grainger.com/quicktips.